ychunhui/refarch-cognitive-analytics/README.md

 ![](docs/icp-compo.png)

 ### Using Watson Data Platform
-As an alternate to use DSX on ICP to develop the machine learning model, Data Scientist can use Watson data platform to gather the data, persist in public object store and deploy the model once trained to Watson Machine learning.
+As an alternate to use DSX on ICP to develop the machine learning model, Data Scientist can use Watson Data platform to gather the data, persist in public object store and deploy the model once trained to Watson Machine learning.

 ![](docs/deployment-cfg3.png)